jeremyckahn/shifty/README.md

-Shifty - A super fun tweening engine for JavaScript
+Shifty - A teeny tiny tweening engine in JavaScript.
 ===

 Shifty is a tweening engine for JavaScript.
 That's it.
 Shifty is a low-level library meant to be encapsulated by higher-level tools.
 At the most basic level, it: